Yoga Anatomy Workshop

 - Relationship of the psoas and breathing

 I’ve been teaching this yoga anatomy workshop since 2000.
 The Yoga Anatomy Workshop lays the foundation of information that is applied in all the other workshops I teach.

 This workshop gives participants an opportunity to understand anatomical concepts and principles that apply directly to yoga.
 The information is always presented in a simple and straightforward manner.

 The Yoga Anatomy Workshop begins with shifting our understanding from the body as constructed of parts and pieces to the body as an integrated whole.
 We’ll also review how the body is discussed in Western scientific terms.
 It’s important to understand how the Western concept of the body can be used to help clarify and process what we’re doing in our asana practice.
 Combining that understanding with yogic principles makes for a well-rounded perspective of what’s happening in our bodies and why that may benefit us.

 At the beginning of the workshop, we start with creating a sense of how well integrated the body really is.
-We then define the four components that allow, restrict and create movement in the body: namely the skeletal, muscular, connective tissue and nervous systems.
-Understanding the nature of just these four components and how they function together can inform our understanding of movement and the practice of asana.
+We then define the four components that allow, restrict, and create movement in the body: namely the skeletal, muscular, connective tissue, and nervous systems.
+Understanding the nature of just these four components and how they function together can inform our understanding of movement and asana practice.

 In the second segment of the workshop we explore the leg as a whole and look at the major structures that make it up: the foot, ankle, knee, and hip joint.

 Within the foot we look particularly at the arches.
 We discuss how they develop, function, and how they’re relevant to our practice.
 With the knee we focus on structure and function of this potentially vulnerable joint.
 We look closely at the knee’s dysfunctions, where they show themselves in the practice, and what to do with the knee in practice to prevent further dysfunction.